PhantomPilots/AutoFarming/README.md

 <img src="readme_images/sizer.png" alt="Sizer" width="200"/><br>
 **This needs to be done ever time you want to run a script**.

+### Git

+To keep up-to-date with any updates, you'll need to install [Git](https://gitforwindows.org/) for Windows.
+Simply download the executable and install it.

 ### How to run the scripts